vandana-rajan/DL-learning-sources/README.md

 7. L0,L1,L2 and L-infinity norms: https://medium.com/@montjoile/l0-norm-l1-norm-l2-norm-l-infinity-norm-7a7d18a4f40c and https://rorasa.wordpress.com/2012/05/13/l0-norm-l1-norm-l2-norm-l-infinity-norm/

-8. A bit of history about phonetically balanced sentences: https://gizmodo.com/the-harvard-sentences-secretly-shaped-the-development-1689793568
+8. A bit of history about phonetically balanced sentences: https://gizmodo.com/the-harvard-sentences-secretly-shaped-the-development-1689793568 [Not exactly related to DL but audio engineering.]